Taipei: History

-Prior to the significant influx of Han Chinese colonists, the region of Taipei Basin was mainly inhabited by the plains aborigines called Ketagalan.
-The number of Han colonists gradually increased in the early 18th century under Qing Dynasty rule after the government began permitting development in the area.
+Prior to the significant influx of Han Chinese colonists, the region of Taipei Basin was mainly inhabited by the Ketagalan, a Plains Indigenous people.
+The number of Han colonists gradually increased in the early 18th century under Qing dynasty rule after the government began permitting development in the area.
 In 1875, the northern part of the island was incorporated into the new Taipeh Prefecture.

 It was formerly established as Taipeh-fu and was the temporary capital of the island in 1887 when it was declared a province (Fukien-Taiwan Province).
 Taipeh was formally made the provincial capital in 1894.
 The romanized transcription of Taipeh was changed to Taihoku in 1895 when the Empire of Japan annexed Taiwan, based on the Japanese reading of the two characters.
 The writing in Chinese characters remained unaltered.
 Under Japanese rule, the city was administered under Taihoku Prefecture.
 Taiwan's Japanese rulers embarked on an extensive program of advanced urban planning that featured extensive railroad links.
 A number of Taipei landmarks and cultural institutions date from this period.

 Following the surrender of Japan to the Allies during 1945, effective control of Taiwan was handed to the Republic of China (ROC).
 After facing defeat from Communist forces, the ruling Kuomintang relocated the ROC government to Taiwan and declared Taipei the provisional capital of the ROC in December 1949.
 Taiwan's Kuomintang rulers regarded the city as the capital of Taiwan Province and their control as mandated by General Order No. 1.

 In 1990, Taipei provided the backdrop for the Wild Lily student rallies that moved Taiwanese society from one-party rule to multi-party democracy by 1996.
-The city has ever since served as the seat of Taiwan's democratically elected national government.
+The city has served as the seat of Taiwan's democratically elected national government ever since.